NewtonLabUWM/Misc_Bioinformatics/README.md

 ### Demultiplex_fastq.sh
 Trim primers and sort reads according to their unique adapter sequences.
 [Mothur](https://mothur.org/wiki/make.contigs/) has this ability, however it also merges paired-end reads in the process.
-Its original purpose was to sort reads from mutiple 16S rRNA genes from cultures, sequenced simultaneously, based on their unique barcodes on the 5' ends of primers.
+Its original purpose was to sort reads from mutiple isolate 16S rRNA genes, sequenced simultaneously, based on their unique barcodes on the 5' ends of primers.